Home » Endometriosis Treatment

 This includes birth control pills, progestin (tablets or the Mirena IUS), and gonadotropin-releasing hormone (GnRH) analogs (injections or nasal sprays) to temporarily put the disease in a "quiet" state.

-Laparoscopic excision surgery is the gold standard and most effective treatment for endometriosis, as it removes the lesions completely, reduces chronic pain, and improves fertility outcomes.
+Excision surgery for endometriosis is the gold standard and most effective treatment, as it removes the lesions completely, reduces chronic pain, and improves fertility outcomes.

 For moderate to severe cases, or when pain persists despite medication, surgery is the most effective solution for achieving long-term relief and restoring organ function.